Visiting Our Lady of Hope | Our Lady of Hope Catholic Church

 Registration cards are available on the information rack just inside the front doors of the church.
 You may also register by visiting the parish office during business hours.

 The Parish Center is on the lower level.
 Going down the elevator or stairs from the narthex, you’ll find yourself right outside the Parish Hall.
-Coat racks and larger restrooms are also located on this side of the Hall, and the Book Store is at the end of the hallway.
+Coat racks and larger restrooms are also located on this side of the Hall.
 The Parish Office, Music Ministry, and our meeting rooms are on the opposite side of the Parish Hall.

 I’m not Catholic (or have been away for a while). . .how do I know what to do?